-The Snapshot Opportunity Score is my proprietary formula for assessing the purchase timing of a stock.
-It’s a great technical indicator to see if a stock is ripe for purchase compare with others in its sector or the screener.
+The Snapshot Opportunity Score is a proprietary formula for assessing the purchase timing of a dividend growth stock.
+It’s a great technical indicator to determine if a stock is ripe for purchase compare with others in its sector or the screener.

-Investing can be quite simple in a way.
-I have a short list companies I would be happy to own and I just ignore all the thousands other companies.
+Investing can be quite simple.
+You want to have a shortlist of companies you would be happy to own, and ignore all the thousands of other companies.

 I use my Snapshot Opportunity Score to identify if the stock is priced right while focusing on the sectors I need to buy into based on my diversification criteria using a portfolio tracker.